NeptuneHub/k3s-supreme-waffle/storagebox/README.md

 ```

 # SMB mounted in Kubernetes
-We want to explain to mount an SMB directory directly in kubernetes by installing the ad hoc driver, creating the storageClass and the persistentVolumeClaim
+We want to explain to mount an SMB directory directly in kubernetes by installing the ad hoc driver, creating the storageClass and the persistentVolumeClaim.

+The other two didn't worked good with nextcloud, the SSH configruation due to permission error.
+The CFIS in the /etc/fstab the probe fail at the beginning but I didn't investigated more.

 First step install the driver:
 ```